 Dr Afzal Ansary ASIS FRPS (Chair)

 All my professional life I have worked in Medical and Scientific Imaging and have over 50 years of experience.
 I trained at St Mary’s Hospital Medical School, London and studied Scientific Photography at the Polytechnic of Central London (now University of Westminster).
 After working at Guy’s Hospital Medical School, London in 1971, I established and headed the Department of Medical Illustration at the University of Zambia for 18 years.
 I also served as an Honorary Consultant to the National Council for Scientific Research, Zambia.
-Besides my academic qualifications, I am an Accredited Senior Imaging Scientist (ASIS), Emeritus Fellow Bio-Communications Association, Registered Medical Illustration Practitioner (RMIP) and I hold four Fellowships in Medical, Scientific, and Biological Photography.
+Besides my academic qualifications, I am an Accredited Senior Imaging Scientist (ASIS), Emeritus Fellow Bio-Communications Association, Registered Medical Illustration Practitioner (RMIP) and I hold five Fellowships in Medical, Scientific, and Biological Photography.
 I am the principal author of the book ‘A Colour Atlas of AIDS in the Tropics’ which won the RPS Medical Group Lancet Award in 1990.
 I have also presented and published several papers.

 I have been a member of the RPS for over 45 years, with keen interest in medical and scientific imaging.
 I am the Regional Organiser for the North West.
 I am member of the Science Committee and member of the Scientific Imaging Qualification Board.
 In 2013 I was Awarded the Fenton Medal and Honorary Life Membership of The Royal Photographic Society.